samtap/fang-hacks/README.md

 - You can place any binaries, scripts etc. you need in the data folder on the sd-card.
 The device only has limited space available on internal flash so you don't risk running out of space.
 - A busybox build is provided with many applets available such as telnetd, ftpd, netcat.
 - Scripts placed in data/etc/scripts will be automatically executed after the device boots.

+# Features
+By default the following features are enabled:
+- RTSP server can be accessed on ```rtsp://device-ip/unicast```
+- A telnet server (using the busybox from sd-card) is running on port 2323 (user: root, password: ismart12)
+- A script controls the IR filter and LEDs
+- Various features available via the status page ```http://device-ip/cgi-bin/status```